25 Ways To Kill A Werewolf

-I proofread it thinking it wouldn't be my kind of thing, but I LOVED IT!
+I proofread this book for the author, thinking it wouldn't be my kind of thing, but I LOVED IT!
 Loads of fun, really creepy in parts and full of magic and danger.

 Set in Leeds, it includes references to actual magical practices and Yorkshire's thriving magic sub-culture.

-A great, fast-paced read.
+A great, fast-paced story with a strong 'Do It Herself' female lead.
 Can't wait to proof read the sequel.

 The beauty of the prose is only matched by the imagination behind the world-building.
 This novella, while short, breaks my heart, reforms it, and breaks it once more.